Check Out the Bronx Zoo in New York City

-Other destinations consist of World of Darkness, an indoor exhibition dedicated to nighttime animals; Tiger Mountain, an acclaimed 3 acre house for Siberian tigers; Himalayan Highlands, a one-acre environment authentically embellished by a Tibetan monk; Baboon Reserve, with a simulated historical dig; the Bengali Express, a two-mile monorail flight through different environments; the Aquatic Birdhouse; the Giraffe Building, and the World of Reptiles.
+Another area is World of Darkness, an indoor exhibition dedicated to nighttime animals; Tiger Mountain, an acclaimed 3-acre house for Siberian tigers; Himalayan Highlands, a one-acre environment authentically embellished by a Tibetan monk; Baboon Reserve, with a simulated historical dig; the Bengali Express, a two-mile monorail flight through different environments; the Aquatic Birdhouse; the Giraffe Building, and the World of Reptiles.
 The Children’s Zoo includes a range of interactive activities, such as climbing up a spider’s web, crawling through a meadow canine tunnel, crawling like a lizard down a hollow tree, and, obviously, a petting zoo.

 Bronx Zoo Bison

 The zoo has a unique relationship with bison and snow leopards.
 The bison design for the buffalo nickel was a Bronx Zoo homeowner.
 Numerous of today’s bison in the Western U.S. are descendants of Bronx Zoo bison.
 William T. Hornaday cultivated a deep interest in the American bison, which numbered over 50 million.
 In the 1890s, less than 1,000 bison were believed to exist in the wild.